Tag Archives: video

 We make the pack bags shown in Travis’s demo, these are the #663 designed for coolers.
 We also make a narrower bag without flaps, #1665, and #1666 with flaps.

 Of course I’ve got to mention that we proudly make those bearcloth packs you saw in the video, and you can get them right here on our online store.
-Click here to read about our Tack Workshop.
+Read about our Tack Workshop in our Ogden store.

 Do you have questions about horse packing that Marty or Travis can answer for you?
 Let us know in the comments below!